Eddy09246/Simple-Programming-Languages/README.md

 2. **Data Cleaning**: Addressing missing values (NaN) and formatting date values for consistency.

-3. **Data Manipulation**: Pivoting the dataset to facilitate analysis of programming language trends over time.
+3. **Data Manipulation**: The dataset is reshaped using the pivot function.
+This transformation creates a table where each row corresponds to a date and each column represents a programming language.
+The values represent the number of posts for that language on that date.

 4. **Data Visualization**: Creating various charts to visualize trends, including:
     - Bar chart of total posts per programming language.